 In addition to post-surgical outbreaks, many of which have occurred in recent years due to contaminated heater-cooler units or to medical tourism, there have been other reported infections and outbreaks of infection from places such as nail salons, eye surgery centers, and dental clinics.
 (In nail salon outbreaks where patients had received pedicures, a higher number of those infected had shaved their legs within 48 hours of getting a pedicure.)

-As with pulmonary NTM infections, treatment with multiple antibiotics is needed for an extended period of time.
+As with nontuberculous mycobacterial pulmonary infections, treatment with multiple antibiotics is needed for an extended period of time.
 Though some patients who get extrapulmonary NTM infections are immunocompromised, not all of them are, and it may be a matter of direct exposure.
 In all cases, tissue debridement and/or removal of any implanted prosthetic or device, is necessary.